garrandall/popular-music-data/tracks/rock-the-party-benzino.md

 DJ in the club spinning record back and forth - oh People going hard cause you know the mood is right Everybody screaming like they at a Tyson fight
-Young Heff in the back wit a dime looking tight, oh-my - ohhh Hit the sour diesel mami bouncing on my lap
+Young Heff in the back wit a dime looking tight, oh-my - oh Hit the sour diesel mami bouncing on my lap
 VIP crowded so I take it to the back
 Up in the coat room where you find 'Zino at